btskinner/civic_returns_pf_rep/README.md

 ## Download HSLS raw data file

-If not using the makefile, you need to download `hsls_16_student_v1_0.csv` and place in `data/raw` subdirectory.
+If not using the `makefile`, you need to download `hsls_16_student_v1_0.csv` and place in `data/raw` subdirectory.